Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-appidentity/README.md

 4. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListWebApp-AppIdentity from the Azure portal.
 5. Find the app key `ida:AppKey` and replace the value with the key for the TodoListWebApp-AppIdentity from the Azure portal.
 6. If you changed the base URL of the TodoListWebApp sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.
-7. In `TodoListController` make sure the `todoListBaseAddress` has the correct value for the address of the TodoListService project.
+7. Find the app key `todo:TodoListBaseAdress` ane make sure it has the correct value for the address of the TodoListService project.
-8. Also in `TodoListController` update the `todoResourceId` to be the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.
+8. Find the app key `todo:TodoListResourceId` and replace the value with the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.

 #### Configure the TodoListWebApp as a trusted caller to the TodoListService

 1. Go back to the TodoListService project and open the `web.config` file.
-2. Find the app key `ida:TrustedCallerClientId` and replace the value with the Client ID of the TodoListWebApp.
+2. Find the app key `todo:TrustedCallerClientId` and replace the value with the Client ID of the TodoListWebApp.
 This is used to tell the service to trust the web app.

 ### Step 5:  Trust the IIS Express SSL certificate